genevate/style_guides/communication/group_chat.md

   - (team) - Teams specific news.
 Use the following sub-structure (create the same structure per team): (see [Iterations](../business/iterations.md) for more info):
     - (team) Plans - For start of week planning.
-    - (team) Stanups - For daily member status updates:
+    - (team) Standups - For daily member status updates:
       - Start of Work - Keep it light, cheerful.
 Maybe include a picture of where you are.
       - Standup - Can be part of *Start of Work- or follow directly after.
       - Away From Keyboard (AFK).
 Examples: Grabbing lunch, taking care of the kids, running a quick